-While I couldn’t read them, the pictures revealed a comic reading experience that felt cheaper than the American ones (no color, dingy paper) while somehow maintaining the character designs and energy of the anime I had seen.
+While I couldn’t read them, the pictures revealed a comic reading experience that felt cheaper than the American ones (no color, dingy paper) while somehow maintaining the character designs and energy of the

 Also, at the time they were shocking in the content as I can remember being blown away by the sexy art and thrilling violence of series like Cats Eye and Fist of the North Star.